Arnavion/www-arnavion-dev/content/blog/2019-10-20-local-linux-user-tries-freebsd.md

 FreeBSD's manual for `awk` specifically is at [this URL.](https://docs.freebsd.org/info/gawk/gawk.info.Index.html)

 My dayjob involves working with Raspberry Pis (running Raspbian).
-I usually ssh to them over ethernet rather than connect a serial cable or a monitor to them.
-However if one were to change its IP address while I'm away, I would be locked out of it until I hooked up a serial cable or monitor and dumped its new IP address.
+I usually ssh to them over ethernet rather than connect a serial cable or a monitor-and-keyboard to them.
+However if one were to change its IP address while I'm away, I would be locked out of it until I hooked up a serial cable or monitor-and-keyboard and dumped its new IP address.
 So I decided to write a script that would repeatedly flash the LED on the Pi in morse code corresponding to its current IP address.
 It was quite easy to write this script in `awk`, including the part of converting the address components to binary via division.
 It would've been a tad more complicated in `bash`.
+You can find the script [here.](https://gist.github.com/Arnavion/32bf76c0ad35318c44041a6d1f1cdb39)

 Perl would probably be another good choice to solve these kinds of problems, for both Linux and FreeBSD, but I have no experience with it.
 Maybe one day...